mukulmantosh/godev/_content/blog/state-of-go.md

 ## The market for Go

 According to the Developer Ecosystem Data Playground, the mean estimate is that 4.1 million Go professionals used Go within the last 12 months, and 1.8 million used it as one of their primary programming languages.
 According to the SlashData report for Q1 2024, at the beginning of 2024, there were around 4.7 million Go developers worldwide.
-While these two estimates are close, JetBrains’ figure only includes professionals who earn money (full-time, part-time employed, or freelancers; job roles that include coding duties like Developer, QA, DBA, etc.), whileSlashData also counts STEM students and hobbyists.
+While these two estimates are close, JetBrains’ figure only includes professionals who earn money (full-time, part-time employed, or freelancers; job roles that include coding duties like Developer, QA, DBA, etc.), while SlashData also counts STEM students and hobbyists.
 And Go’s usage must have grown significantly since then.
 In his talk from August 2024, Go Language PM Cameron Balahan mentions the number 5.8 million, based on the proportion of respondents who reported using Go on Stack Overflow's latest annual survey and SlashData’s estimate of the number of developers worldwide.

 ## Go developers